akettring/akettring/README.md

 - 👋 Hi, I’m @akettring

 - 👀 I’m interested in data scienece in the fields of biology and finance.
+My strengths are python and R scripting, particularly with the goal of intuitive publicatoin-ready visualizations for large and complex data sets.

 - 🌱 I’m currently learning to implement neural networks for non-linear modeling.